sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 The attack chain progressed methodically: re-entry via AnyDesk → C2 establishment → credential theft → network reconnaissance → lateral movement → data exfiltration → ransomware deployment → anti-forensics cleanup — all within a few hours on January 27, 2026.

-The most critical lesson from this incident is that **incomplete remediation after the initial "The Broker" compromise directly enabled this attack**.
-Had AnyDesk been removed and all credentials reset after the first intrusion, the attacker would have had no pre-staged access to leverage.
+The most critical lesson: **incomplete remediation after the initial "The Broker" compromise directly enabled this attack.** Had AnyDesk been removed and all credentials reset, the attacker would have had no pre-staged access to leverage.

 ---

 ## 🧠 Lessons Learned

-**Pre-Staged Access Is the Hardest Threat to Detect** The attacker's ability to return months later using pre-installed AnyDesk highlights the critical risk of incomplete post-incident remediation.
+**Pre-Staged Access Is the Hardest Threat to Detect** The attacker returned months later using pre-installed tooling — highlighting the critical risk of incomplete post-incident remediation.

-**Obfuscated Download Cradles Evade Simple Detection** Three different obfuscation methods were used for a single download — emphasizing the need for behavioral rather than signature-based detection.
+**Obfuscated Download Cradles Evade Simple Detection** Three different obfuscation methods were used for a single download — behavioral detection is essential, not just signature-based.

-**Legitimate Tools Are the Preferred Attack Vector** Every major stage used legitimate software: AnyDesk, bitsadmin, scan.exe, wmic.
-LOLBin behavioral monitoring is essential.
+**Legitimate Tools Are the Preferred Attack Vector** Every major stage used legitimate software: AnyDesk, bitsadmin, net.exe, wmic.
+LOLBin behavioral monitoring is non-negotiable.

 **Speed of Execution Limits Response Time**
 From re-entry to encryption took approximately 3 hours — leaving a narrow window for detection and containment.

-**Credential Theft Has Long-Term Consequences** Credentials harvested during "The Broker" were reused in this attack for lateral movement — demonstrating the cascading impact of uncontained credential compromise.
+**Credential Theft Has Long-Term Consequences** Credentials harvested in the prior intrusion were reused for lateral movement — demonstrating the cascading impact of uncontained credential compromise.

 **Double Extortion Increases Victim Pressure**
 Data was exfiltrated before encryption, giving the attacker two points of leverage: file recovery and threat of data publication.